mahaoyang/cx-switch/README.md

 1. Select a provider from the left sidebar
 2. Click "Switch to this provider" button
 3. The active provider will be marked with "Current"

+Switching automatically writes `auth.json` and `config.toml` into your `~/.codex` directory under the current user.
+When running on Windows or inside WSL, a tooltip-enabled toggle appears next to the button so you can also sync the other side (Windows ↔ WSL) in one go.

 ### Exporting Configuration